itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 	ActorInteraction:
 		provide='provide' the1='the'? actor=[Actor|STRING] ^with='with' the2='the' ability='ability' to='to';

 Since an Independent System Activity only consists of a process phrase we don't need to create a separate rule for it.
-Instead, these informations are captured in the attribute 'objectWithReferences' of the Type `TextWithGlossaryEntries` in the rule `RequirementEnd`.
+Instead, these informations are captured in the attribute 'objectWithReferences' of the Type `TextWithGlossaryEntriesOrSynonyms` in the rule `RequirementEnd`.

 	RequirementEnd:
 		ai=ActorInteraction? objectWithDetails=TextWithGlossaryEntriesOrSynonyms '.';